Prospects News & Rumors: Lundkvist, Torgersson & Traverse Tourney Off

-With the hockey world looking towards the drama that was and still is NHL Draft Lottery, it is easy to forget that, for many teams, players selected at the draft over the last two to three years will have the biggest impact for the 2020-21 season.
+With the hockey world looking towards the drama that was and still is the NHL Draft Lottery, it is easy to forget that, for many teams, players selected at the draft over the last two to three years will have the biggest impact for the 2020-21 season.
 As we approach July, some franchises are starting to get a better idea about which of their top prospects will be available when the 2020-21 season eventually kicks off.

 Lundkvist Signing in Sweden